myb-project/guide/en/gh_runners.md

 Don't have a dedicated server but want to try?
 You can use the cloud or rent MyBee from ConvectIX at no extra cost (you pay the price of your chosen dedicated server provider - the price is formed by your chosen provider).
 For details, you can send a request by email: book-myb at convectix.com

+## Sponsors/Thanks

+This work was made possible thanks to donations from the community through [Patreon](https://www.patreon.com/clonos), since the infrastructure of the CBSD/MyBee/ClonOS is used (cloud image builds, mirrors, developments).

 ## Demo on youtube:

 [![Speedrun from scratch: How to setup GH self-hosted runner demo](/images/act.png)](https://youtu.be/6zLAnkg6dng "Speedrun from scratch: How to setup GH self-hosted runner demo")